AtharvNikhare/lab.md-analysis/readme.md

 ## To get started:

-Unfortunately there are two hiccups in the installation process.
-It is necessary to install readline by hand using easy_install instead of pip, and matplotlib must be installed *after* `pip install -r requirements.txt`
+Unfortunately there are some manual steps in the installation process.

+First (assuming you are using OS X and Homebrew) install ZeroMQ and gfortran:

+    $ brew install zeromq
+    $ brew install gfortran

+Create an isolated virtualenv called 'lab-md-analysis' and activate it:

     $ python vendor/virtualenv.py lab-md-analysis
     $ source lab-md-analysis/bin/activate

+It is necessary to install readline by hand using easy_install instead of pip, and matplotlib must be installed *after* `pip install -r requirements.txt`

     (lab-md-analysis)$ easy_install readline
     (lab-md-analysis)$ pip install -r requirements.txt
     (lab-md-analysis)$ pip install matplotlib

+(You may also find that it's necessary to remove scipy from requirements.txt and install it via `pip install scipy` at the end.)

 Once the smoke test passes, install the lab repo: